fico-xpress/xpress-community/README.md

 7. **Submit a pull request**: Go to your fork on GitHub, you’ll see a prompt to open a pull request.
 Please include a clear and descriptive summary of your proposal.

+All contributions to the FICO Xpress Community repository are subject to review by FICO staff to ensure quality, relevance, and compliance with community standards.

 ## Legal

 See source code files for copyright notices.